Applications and application materials are accepted beginning September 1st.

 - The applicant has received a baccalaureate, graduate, or professional degree from a U.S. institution within the past 24 months (at the time the recommendation for admission is received at the Graduate School)

 - The applicant is currently in a program (and will receive a degree before the following fall semester) at a school where English is the primary language of instruction in a country where English is the native language.

 - The applicant has taken the International English Language Testing System (IELTS) and received a minimum score of 6.5.
 For more information on the IELTS, please refer to http://www.ielts.org

 GRE Institution Code for Purdue University: 1631

 GMAT DI Code for Management Ph.D.
 Programs at Purdue University: 1187

 GMAT program code: 1RZ-R6-03 (the first character in the GMAT Program Code is a number one)

 TOEFL Department Code for Purdue University: 02 or 84

 Applicants who have applied within the past year may reapply using most of their documents from the prior year.

-Applicants are asked to submit an updated application and new application fee, statement of purpose, and resume, as well as updated transcripts and test score reports (if applicable).
+Applicants are asked to submit an updated application and new application fee, a new letter of recommendation, and updated statement of purpose and resume, as well as any updated information.

 Yes.
 Applicants who have a bachelor's or comparable academic degree will be considered for admission.